Slayingripper/Linux-SDR/README.md

 ## Linux Distros for SDR prebuilts

-1. Ham Radio Linux - A Linux distribution for amateur radio operators based on Ubuntu.
-[Ham Radio Linux](https://sourceforge.net/projects/hamradiolinux/)
+1. [Ham Radio Linux](https://sourceforge.net/projects/hamradiolinux/) - A Linux distribution for amateur radio operators based on Ubuntu.
-2. Raspbian Ham Radio - A Linux distribution for amateur radio operators based on Raspberry Pi OS.
-[Raspbian Ham Radio](https://sourceforge.net/projects/raspberry-pi-amateur-radio-g4klx/)
+2. [Raspbian Ham Radio](https://sourceforge.net/projects/raspberry-pi-amateur-radio-g4klx/)- A Linux distribution for amateur radio operators based on Raspberry Pi OS.
-3. Kali Linux - A Linux distribution for penetration testing and security auditing that includes a variety of SDR tools.
-[Kali Linux](https://www.kali.org/)
+3. [Kali Linux](https://www.kali.org/) - A Linux distribution for penetration testing and security auditing that includes a variety of SDR tools.
-4. Pentoo - A Linux distribution for penetration testing and security auditing that includes a variety of SDR tools.
-[Pentoo](https://www.pentoo.ch/)
+4. [Pentoo](https://www.pentoo.ch/) - A Linux distribution for penetration testing and security auditing that includes a variety of SDR tools.
-5. Parrot OS - A Linux distribution for penetration testing and security auditing that includes a variety of SDR tools.
-[Parrot OS](https://parrotlinux.org/)
+5. [Parrot OS](https://parrotlinux.org/) - A Linux distribution for penetration testing and security auditing that includes a variety of SDR tools.
-6. BlackArch - A Linux distribution for penetration testing and security auditing that includes a variety of SDR tools.
-[BlackArch](https://blackarch.org/)
+6. [BlackArch](https://blackarch.org/) - A Linux distribution for penetration testing and security auditing that includes a variety of SDR tools.
-7. BackBox - A Linux distribution for penetration testing and security auditing that includes a variety of SDR tools.
-[BackBox](https://backbox.org/)
+7. [BackBox](https://backbox.org/) - A Linux distribution for penetration testing and security auditing that includes a variety of SDR tools.
-8. Dracos Linux - A Linux distribution for penetration testing and security auditing that includes a variety of SDR tools.
-[Dracos Linux](https://dracos-linux.org/)
+8. [Dracos Linux](https://dracos-linux.org/) - A Linux distribution for penetration testing and security auditing that includes a variety of SDR tools.
-9. NST - A Linux distribution for penetration testing and security auditing that includes a variety of SDR tools.
-[NST](https://www.networksecuritytoolkit.org/)
+9. [NST](https://www.networksecuritytoolkit.org/) - A Linux distribution for penetration testing and security auditing that includes a variety of SDR tools.
-10. CAINE - A Linux distribution for digital forensics that includes a variety of SDR tools.
-[CAINE](https://www.caine-live.net/)
+10. [CAINE](https://www.caine-live.net/) - A Linux distribution for digital forensics that includes a variety of SDR tools.
-11. Kali NetHunter - A Linux distribution for penetration testing and security auditing that includes a variety of SDR tools.
-[Kali NetHunter](https://www.kali.org/kali-linux-nethunter/)
+11. [Kali NetHunter](https://www.kali.org/kali-linux-nethunter/) - A Linux distribution for penetration testing and security auditing that includes a variety of SDR tools.